- White-tailed deer are a popular game animal found in almost every part of the United States.

-Meet the White-Tail Deer
+Meet the White-Tailed Deer

-The white-tail deer (Odocoileus virginianus) is one of the most populous animals in the United States, and it is found in almost every state.
+The white-tailed deer (Odocoileus virginianus) is one of the most populous animals in the United States, and it is found in almost every state.
 A popular game animal, it is so iconic to American forests that it has been named the official mammal of several states.
-The white-tail deer gets its name from its white patches, which are behind the nose, around the eyes, inside the ears, over the chin and throat, and beneath the tail.
+The white-tailed deer gets its name from its white patches, which are behind the nose, around the eyes, inside the ears, over the chin and throat, and beneath the tail.

-Where do white-tail deer live?
+Where do white-tailed deer live?

 They live in forests, prairies, coastal areas, and grasslands.
 They are adaptable to a wide range of climate conditions.
 Although they were once almost wiped out from many states, they have successfully repopulated most of their former territories.
 Conservation efforts, game management programs, and habitat protection have all helped them survive.

-What do white-tail deer eat?
+What do white-tailed deer eat?